ellerenad/ellerenad.github.io/_posts/2020-04-24-roboarmcontroller-intro.md

 - Technologies used: Java + Spring, jUnit, maven, TensorFlow, deepelearning4j.
 - Interfaces: WebSocket, TCP Socket.
 - Input: Position of different parts of the hands.
-- Output: Instructions for the robotic arm.
+- Output: Instructions for the robotic arm. e.g. ´1 -5´, meaning "move ´5´ negative degrees the servo with id ´1´"

 ### Simulated Robotic Arm